YinJC/uk-tex-faq/FAQ-protect.md

----
-layout: page
-title: What's the reason for 'protection'?
+# What's the reason for 'protection'?
----

 Sometimes LaTeX saves data it will reread later.
 These data are often the argument of some command; they are the so-called moving